Cineworld doubles in size to become new Europe cinema mogul

-British cinema operator Cineworld Group (CINE.L) will buy Poland-based Cinema City International's CCI.WA movie theatre business for just over 500 million pounds, doubling the number of its cinemas to create the second largest chain in Europe.
+British cinema operator Cineworld Group said it would buy Poland-based Cinema City International's movie theatre business, doubling the number of its cinemas to create the second largest chain in Europe.

-Cineworld, the UK's only listed cinema chain, said the deal would create a chain of 201 cinemas with 1,852 screens, lagging only private equity-owned Odeon & UCI Group in Europe.
+Cineworld, the UK's only listed cinema chain, said the deal would create a chain of 201 cinemas with 1,852 screens, making the company the second largest player in Europe after private equity-owned Odeon & UCI Group.

-The cash and share offer will leave Cinema City owning a quarter of Cineworld, which is financing the purchase through a mix of shares, debt and a 110 million pound rights issue.

-Investors welcomed the deal, pushing Cineworld shares up nearly 14 percent, making them one of the top gainers on the London Stock Exchange.
-Cinema City shares jumped more than 17 percent in Warsaw.

 Greidinger said some of these projects were already underway and 170 of these screens would be in the United Kingdom.